JuanTarrio/rebvo/README.md

 -- v4lCam is a wrapper to the C functions provided in video_io for interacting with the v4l2 lib.

 -- SimCamera is a simple class designed to load uncompresed video from a file.
+For compressed video formats check the Video2SimCam section.

 -- DataSetCam is used to load the images from the TUM datasets used to benchmark the paper (add the dataset directory and image file list to the config file).